-Gagarin Studio and DP Squared Engineers, working with The Landscape Agency, have secured planning approval for a new bridge at RHS Garden Harlow Carr, North Yorkshire.
+Gagarin Studio and DP Squared Engineers, working with The Landscape Agency have completed a new bridge at RHS Garden Harlow Carr, North Yorkshire.

 The bridge design is inspired by the pioneering research of Dr Rachel Leech and her genome sequencing of the Arabadopsis Thaliana, the first plant to have its genomes fully sequenced, enabling it to become a model organism for other research programmes.

-The bridge is 21 metres long and 3 metres wide and will be fabricated in weathering steel and pre-weathered larch.
-Work is due to complete on site in Spring 2022
+The bridge is 21 metres long and 3 metres wide and fabricated in weathering steel and pre-weathered larch and we’re looking forward to sharing images soon.